Best Things To Do On The Gold Coast

 Commune at Burleigh Heads is a not-so-hidden gem run by a couple who love great coffee, organic food and who are keen to support local artists.
 The result is an eclectic space with vintage lounge chairs and tables, art-filled walls and there’s even a little eco shop thrown in the mix.
 We dare you not to take a pic while you are there.
 Don’t accept – you’ll fail.

 Sheoak Shack Gallery at Fingal Head is awesome!
-Great food and live music right on the water … thongs, kids and dogs (the Gold Coast trinity of bliss) welcome
+Great food and live music right on the water … thongs, kids and dogs (the Gold Coast trinity of bliss) are welcome

-Hipster Hangouts – These are three of our faves, plus they have awesome caffeine.
+These are three of our faves, plus they have awesome caffeine.
 The Collective at Palmy or Justin’s Lane at Burleigh or head up to Snapper to watch the surfers and whales breaching off the headlands, mixed in with coffee/wine/awesome food at D’Bar.

 Two After Dark Gold Coast Activities (That You Won’t Find In The Guide Books)

 Away from the bars, restaurants and night clubs – and far from the tourists, the parties and the pub crawls, stealthy Gold Coasters love nothing more than zipping a torch into their backpack, texting a few friends and setting off on adventures under cover of darkness.

 If you’d like to create some extraordinary memories for yourself, you need to do what the locals do.
-Grab a torch and head out to these secret locations (well, hmmmm, not so much after this) that only Gold Coasters know and love:
+Grab a torch and head out to these secret locations (well, hmmmm, not so much after this) that only Gold Coasters know and love

-Paradise Point Beach – The northern end of the Gold Coast is home to an Army of Mictyris Longicarpus colloquially known as the Blue Soldier Crabs.
+The northern end of the Gold Coast is home to an Army of Mictyris Longicarpus colloquially known as the Blue Soldier Crabs.
 At paradise Point Beach these little blue crabs form undulating waves as they quickly scurry across the sand.

 When the tide comes in (or when you approach) and they quickly bury themselves in the sand, they take an air bubble with them as a personal little SCUBA system.

 If you’d like some great footage of these special little crustaceans, set your Go-Pro in Low Light mode, place it on the sand and step away.
 Soon the Blue Soldier Crabs will emerge right in front of your lens.

 This short 1.5km rainforest circuit leads you downhill beneath soaring strangler figs, flooded gums and colossal stinging trees to a picture perfect, fresh and sparkling waterfall that you’ll hear way before you see it.

 If you think rainforests and waterfalls are great destinations in the daytime – wait until you visit Curtis Falls in the dead of night!

 The rock pool that the waterfall tumbles into is home to turtles, fish, eels and, if you’re lucky, you might catch a glimpse of the local platypus.

 Live Like A Local – Three Little Known Things To Enjoy On The Gold Coast

 Traveling like a tourist is out and living like a local is in.
 Increasingly, travellers the world over are shying away from the crowds, the mainstream and the ‘tourist traps’ in search of more authentic local experiences.
-If you would like to enjoy the Gold Coast the way Gold Coasters do, here are three unforgettable experiences for you to try.

 Every Sunday, at sunset at Justin Park in Burleigh Heads a mixed bag of drummers and entertainers gather to provide impromptu performances for all to enjoy – free of charge.

 Typically, the drummers form a circle on the grassed area of this beachfront park and if you own a bongo or djembe, you are very welcome to join in.
 There’s a great energy at this event and a really cool vibe.